Surfing. 1778–Today200Edition: EnglishAvailability: In Stock

-- “Visual historian Jim Heimann brings his keen eye to the waves, culture, sport, and style of surfing in this gorgeous coffee table book.”
+“Visual historian Jim Heimann brings his keen eye to the waves, culture, sport, and style of surfing in this gorgeous book.”

-- “It’s all here – the clothes, the boards, the music, the contests, the rivalries, the surfer dudes.
-But does the ability to hang onto a floating piece of polyurethane warrant such a paean?
-It does, and this tome has over 900 amazing images to prove it.”
+“It’s all here – the clothes, the boards, the music, the contests, the rivalries, the surfer dudes...”

 Catch a wave